andreasbm/web-config/README.md

 <p align="center">
   <b>A Rollup configuration to build modern web applications</b></br>
-  <sub>This is a Rollup configuration to get you started with building new web applications.
-Works extremely well with the libraries `lit-html` and `lit-element`.
+  <sub>This is an customizable Rollup configuration to get you started building new web applications.
+The configuration works extremely well with the libraries `lit-html` and `lit-element`.
 I wanted to share it so you can use it too or build on top of it.<sub>
 </p>

 <br />